New

 • Sales cycle: The B2B sales cycle is typically longer than in B2C due to the involvement of multiple decision-makers.

 The above is a brief overview of understanding the difference between B2B and B2C content marketing.
-So what you may, but content is crucial for both industries
+So what you may, but content is crucial for both industries.

 By understanding the difference in strategy for both B2B and B2C content, marketers can aim for better conversions and sales.

-Related Articles: Content Marketing Best Practices
+Link Icon Suggested Read: Content Marketing Best Practices

 B2B Vs. B2C Content Marketing: Definitions